l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 validate their expressions.
 > A subtle hint at statically typed languages.

-Yes, they had some review and practices, but mainly it's happening from "business" people, not from tech guys, not from the people who are going to develop using this documentation.
+Yes, they had some review and practices, but usually analysts receive a review of documentation from business people, not from tech guys, not from the people who are going to develop using this documentation.
-Imagine if they had some sort of CI/CD pipeline that checks their documentation, applying some linting and checkstyle.
+Imagine if they had some sort of CI/CD pipeline that checks their artifacts, applying some linting and checkstyle.
 Life would be much better.